 Data can be hard to digest.
 Tables filled with numbers?
 Equations stuffed with variables?
 Most of us don’t understand these things.
 But many data scientists are using data visualization to get ideas across.
 Creativity and beauty can completely change our understanding, helping us take in more information and clearly see how it all relates.
 When shopping for or evaluating a learning solution, make sure it offers elegant, intuitive displays of the data, so you can spot the trends instantly.

-Now that you know getting warmed up, stay tuned for the next installment in our data series: machine learning.
+Now that you’re getting warmed up, check out the next installment in our data series: machine learning.

 Learn More about Data Science